rherbst123/RileyHerbstProject/README.md

-# RileyHerbstProject
-My Masters project for the 2024-2025 Year
+# Riley Herbst Masters Project
+- This project will be a collaberation with the Field Museum and with Alex Wolpert and Matt von Konrat.

+- All Updates will be under the Documentation.md file.
+****